Lorenz, Sonja, Dr.

 2. Function of ubiquitin ligases in neurodevelopmental and infectious diseases

-Ubiquitination is a central posttranslational modification that dynamically decorates ~50.000 cellular protein sites with specific ubiquitin chains, thereby regulating virtually all aspects of eukaryotic physiology.
+Ubiquitination is a central posttranslational modification that dynamically decorates ~50.000 cellular protein sites with ubiquitin signals, thereby regulating myriad aspects of eukaryotic physiology.
+In additional, ubiquitin has recently been found conjugated to non-protein biomolecules, further expanding the signaling capacity of ubiquitination.
 The ubiquitin system is thus of immense interest to fundamental research and has emerged as a major arena for drug discovery.
-Our lab aims to establish structural paradigms of specificity in this fascinating system.
-In particular, we identify, reconstitute, and structurally characterize macromolecular complexes of ubiquitination enzymes to reveal how these assemblies encode substrate and linkage specificity in ubiquitin chain formation.
-Our group combines the entire spectrum of high-resolution structural techniques (cryo-electron microscopy, X-ray crystallography, and NMR) with chemical biology-based crosslinking, biophysical, and cell biological techniques.
-We utilize our structural insights for the development of small-molecule probes targeting critical protein interfaces.
-Such compounds provide useful tools to interrogate ubiquitination activities in the cell and proof-of-principle precursors for future therapeutic applications.
+Our lab aims to establish paradigms of specificity in ubiquitination, focusing on the class of HECT-type ubiquitin ligases.
+We combine a wide spectrum of structural biology techniques – cryo-electron microscopy, X-ray crystallography, and NMR – with chemical biology, biophysical and cell-based imaging approaches.
+We utilize mechanistic insights for the development of small-molecule probes to interrogate ubiquitination activities in cells, providing entry points for therapeutic applications.

 Homepage Department/Research Group